 - Unique design

 - Solid stand with casters

 Don’t be deceived by its size!
 This tiny tower packs a whole lot of therapeutic power in its small (¾ Ib) frame.
 Not only does it provide users with soothing near-infrared light therapy, it also emits far-infrared light or red light.
-This wavelength of light helps improve skin, boosts cell production, and promotes wound healing.
+This wavelength of infrared light helps promote wound healing, improves skin texture, and boosts cell production.
 In fact, 15-30 minute sessions of red light therapy 4 times a week have also been shown to noticeably reverse signs of aging and boost collagen production.
 Last but not the least, this adorable lamp comes with a handy pair of protective glasses to ensure the health of your eyes during light therapy.

 - Anti-aging skin benefits

 - No assembly needed, comes with a kickstand

 - Small irradiance field due to size

 The HANGSUN Infrared Light Therapy Heating Lamp uses infrared light technology to deliver therapeutic heat to the affected area and provide relief from sore muscles.
 By penetrating the skin and tissues, infrared radiation stimulates the body’s natural healing processes, improves blood flow, and helps muscles relax.
 The heat produced by the infrared heat lamp helps relax tense muscles, lessen muscular spasms, and increase general flexibility.
 It is made of ceramic glass and packs a powerful 200 watts of red light therapy to work to its optimum level.

 Wavelengths: 750 nm to 2850 nm | EMF Output: High | Power Consumption: 200 W | Batteries Required: No

 - Convenient to use